x71c9/uranio/README.md

 ![uranio logo](./img/uranio_logo_1440x220.png)

-Uranio is a Typescript Object Document Mapper (ODM) for MongoDB.\
+Uranio is the lighest Typescript Object Document Mapper (ODM) for MongoDB and Object Relational Mapping (ORM) for MySQL.\
-It creates a client for querying collections in a database by just parsing the types in a repository.
+It creates a client for querying collections/tabls in a database by just parsing the types in a repository.

+It is the simplest and fastest way to query a database without the need to build a Data Access Layer (DAL) from the defined types.

 ## Install